vircung/docker-znc/README.md

 ## Notes on DATADIR
 ZNC needs a data/config directory to run.
 Within the container it uses `/znc-data`, so to retain this data when shutting down a container, you should mount a directory from the host.
 Hence `-v ${HOME}/.znc:/znc-data` is part of the instructions above.

 As ZNC needs to run as it's own user within the container, the directory will have it's ownership changed to UID 1000 (user) and GID 1000 (group).
-Meaning after the first run, you might need root access to manually modify the data directory.
+Meaning after the first run, you might need root access to modify the data directory from outside the container.

 ## Passing Custom Arguments to ZNC
 As `docker run` passes all arguments after the image name to the entrypoint script, the [start-znc][] script simply passes all arguments along to ZNC.